 What is death row like?
 Who is on death row?

-With borders closed due to Covid-19, families who do not live in Singapore have found it much more difficult to visit their loved ones.
-For instance, Malaysian families unable to cross the Causeway have not been able to pay visits at all.
+When the borders were closed due to Covid-19, families not in Singapore were unable to visit their loved ones.
 The Malaysian family of Nagaenthran K Dharmalingam was only able to enter Singapore to visit him on death row after they received a notice of execution, and even that required overcoming numerous administrative hurdles.
+In place of visits, prisoners were given 30 minutes of phone calls every week.
+However, once the borders reopened, these phone calls were halted, even if the families were not yet able to travel to Singapore to visit.

-At some point in the week before their execution, the inmate is allowed to change into civilian clothes — provided by their family — and pose for photos.
-These portrait photos are given to the family as keepsakes; some families have used them as funeral portraits.
+At some point in the week before their execution, the inmate is allowed to change into different outfits — provided by their family — and pose for photos.
+These portrait photos are given to the family as keepsakes.

 The following are common responses that I’ve come across over the years, accompanied by my responses/counter-arguments.